feliciov/feliciov/README.md

 ### Hello!
 I'm Felício and I do **data related work**. :chart_with_upwards_trend::microscope:

-Most of my work is done in Python using VS Code (devcontainer, you beaultiful b) on a Debian or Arch Linux distro :crossed_swords:.
+Most of my work is done in Python using VS Code (I like my devcontainers) on a Debian or Arch Linux distro :crossed_swords:.

 Often, I'll explore using jupyter and on the topmost cell of my notebooks you will likely see the following
 ```python